 The overwhelming majority of Gibraltar citizens have voted to remain in the European Union.
 With the decision now in place to leave the European Union, as Gibraltar needs to follow suit in whatever the UK decides as a whole, the future of the border, the migration workers, the tax haven status and much more are at stake.

 Not wanting to sound gloomy, but whether or not it will continue to be so easy as to just show your passport and walk into the territory after the Brexit becomes effective, remains to be seen.

 And there is also no real British flavour either, so don’t expect to find here the excitement of London, the cuteness of the Lake District or the mystery of the Yorkshire Dales.

 It is after all a military stronghold, purposefully built and with a sense of temporariness.

 Most of the architecture is clearly disappointing.
-Shops just seem to try to sell you tacky souvenirs or duty-free luxury items.
+Shops in Main Street just seem to try to sell you tacky souvenirs or duty-free luxury items.
 Food consists of a boring mixture of British and Spanish staples.